100rabhg/StockManage/tasks.md

 deduct total quantity ---> as damage #Done

 ===============
 paid amount and remaining amount (in shopkeer show page show orders amount details and add a paid button)

-create transaction table:
-relation with supplier and buy_order
+create transaction table: #Done relation with supplier and buy_order #Done

-Show account in supplier column
-Able to create a new entry into transaction for a particular supplier
+Able to create a new entry into transaction for a particular supplier #Done

-Show supplier balance on supplier column add amount of new buy_order into supplier's balance and entry into transaction
+Show supplier balance on supplier column #Done add amount of new buy_order into supplier's balance and entry into transaction #Done

-show balance of suppliers on dashboard
+show balance of suppliers on dashboard #Done

 ==============